 The 1935 Act limits the ability of CenterPoint Energy and its subsidiaries to incur debt without prior authorization.
-The Commission's current financing orders for CenterPoint Energy are effective until June 30, 2005 and generally permit the refinancing of the existing obligations of CenterPoint Energy and its subsidiaries.
-The financing orders also permit utilization of undrawn credit facilities at CenterPoint Energy, CenterPoint Houston and CERC.
-In addition, as of May 31, 2005, CenterPoint Energy was authorized to issue an additional aggregate \$1.4 billion of debt securities.
+The Commission's current financing order for CenterPoint Energy is effective until June 30, 2008 and generally permits the refinancing of the existing obligations of CenterPoint Energy and its subsidiaries.
+The financing order also permits utilization of undrawn credit facilities at CenterPoint Energy, CenterPoint Houston and CERC.
+Other than in connection with refinancings of existing obligations, CenterPoint Energy is not authorized to issue additional debt securities without prior Commission action.